 - Learn about the reality of the S/4HANA customization versus the SAP hype.

-Introduction to S/4HANA and Customization
+Video Introduction: S/4HANA and Customization

 SAP’s Presentation on S/4HANA Customization or SAP Enhancement

-Hasso Plattner has taken an unusual step in describing what would happen to a SAP customization or SAP enhancement that has been added to an existing ECC system.
+Hasso Plattner has taken an unusual step in describing what would happen to SAP customization or SAP enhancement that has been added to an existing ECC system.
 This is of particular importance as 92% of SAP implementation has a moderate to a high level of SAP customization or SAP enhancement.

 SAP’s Proposal on Custom Code Usage

 SAP proposes that very few custom coded objects for SAP systems are used.
-SAP has suggested that for companies that plan to implement S/4HANA, that the custom code is evaluated for removal.
+SAP has suggested that for companies that plan to implement S/4HANA, the custom code is evaluated for removal.
 This has been a long-term strategy by SAP to get customers to use standard functionality.
 The problem being SAP is always sold with the amount of functionality that will meet the customers being overstated, which we covered in the article How to Understand the Overamapping of ERP to Functionality.
 This leads to the question of how much custom code in SAP systems is relied upon by customers.

 SAP Nation 2.0 on the Percentage